 After an orientation session collect your motorhome and set off to get your kicks on Route 66!

-As you set off on your Route 66 adventure, the icons of Route 66 will start to appear.
+As you set off on your motorhome adventure, the icons of Route 66 will start to appear.
 Just under half way, stop in Pontiac for the first of many Route 66 museums and Pontiac’s famous murals that depict the history of the region.

 From St Louis, cruise past Meramec Caverns and the city of Cuba - known as 'Mural City'.
 The 12 large murals depict the history of the town from the mid-1850s.
 In Lebanon, the town library is home to a terrific Route 66 Museum.
 In the evening check out the award winning southern deep fried catfish at Dowd's Catfish & BBQ stop.